-Ask some comprehension questions about the paragraph.
-The questions can be dictated to the students if they are capable.
+- Ask some comprehension questions about the paragraph.
+The guestions can be dictated to the students if they are capable.
 Write the questions on the board if they are not.
-Students should be allowed to answer the questions with their books open.

-How many people live in the house?
+Students should be allowed to answer the questions with their books open. - How many people live in the house?
 What can Jongwon cook?
 What can't Henry cook?
 Who can cook great meat?
 Who can make great desserts?
 What do they do after dinner?
-What is the house rule?

-As a lead in to the team cooking task to follow, ask the class what James, Jongwon, and Henry can and can't do.
+What is the house rule? - As a lead in to the team cooking task to follow, ask the class what James, Jongwon, and Henry can and can't do.

 Lesson 5 Dinner Time Model Monologue Read the monologue.
-Then listen. @Track 88 James: When we cook dinner at my house, we all help.
+Then listen.
+Indexes James: When we cook dinner at my house, we all help.
 Every person has a different job.
 I can cook vegetables, but I can't cook meat.
 I often burn it.
 One of my roommates, Jongwon, is Korean.
 He can cook meat very well!
 He usually barbecues it.
 My other roommate, Henry, can't cook meals, but he makes great desserts.
 We have big dinners-we eat a lot!
 After dinner, we do the dishes and clean the kitchen.
 We have a rule in our house: no moaning!
 After all that work, we're tired.
 We usually go to the living room and watch TV for a while.
 Brief note "A while" means a short time.
-But not too short-for a really short time, use a few seconds or a few minutes.
-Vocabulary Listen to the monologue again.
-Then match a vocabulary word on the left with a word or phrase on the right. @ 12 Barbecue can be a noun or a verb.
+But not too short-for a really short time, use a few seconds or a few minutes, Vocabulary Listen to the monologue again.
+Then match a vocabulary word on the left with a word or phrase on the right.
+Barbecue can be a noun or a verb.
 As a noun, it can be a kind of party or the thing you cook the meat on.
 As a verb, it means to cook food in a barbecue style.
 Grill can also be a noun (see the picture) or a verb meaning to cook on a grill.
-1. laundry · a. dirty clothes 2. moan b. do barbecue • 4. wash · d. cook too much 5. burn e. complain Brief note Remember, do doesn't always mean wash.
-But in these phrases, the two words have In Your World With a partner, discuss the questions below.
-Then report your partner's answers to
+1. laundry a. dirty clothes 2. moan • b. do .
+3. barbecue • • c. grill 4. wash . d. cook too much ish the 5. burn • e. complain Brief note do/wash the